aahmad-p/IntelligentAlarm/README.md

-# superalarm
+# IntelligentAlarm

 An alarm system with advanced detection and notification capability.
-Deters stupid thieves.